A bronchoscopy is a test to look at the inside of the breathing tubes (airways) in your lungs. You might have this test to allow your doctor to:

 You normally have this as an outpatient or day case procedure in the endoscopy unit.
 To help you relax you usually have a

-Having a bronchoscopy under a general anaesthetic means that the doctor can remove a larger sample of tissue (biopsy) or put a tube (stent) in place to keep the airway open.
+Having a bronchoscopy under a general anaesthetic means that the doctor can remove a larger sample of tissue (biopsy).
+Or they can put a tube (stent) in place to keep the airway open.
 If you need this a specialist lung doctor does it using a rigid bronchoscope.

 Your doctor will explain what sedation you need and why.